 A template for the representation of feature classification information is specified in the following model (Appendix 5-A (normative), Figure 5-A.1).
 A feature catalogue prepared according to this template shall document all of the feature types and information types found in a given set of geographic data.
 The feature catalogue shall include identification information as specified.
 The feature catalogue shall include definitions and descriptions of all feature and information types contained in the data, including any feature attributes and feature associations contained in the data that are associated with each feature type.
-To ensure predictability and comparability of feature catalogue should include only the elements specified in the tables shown at Appendix 5-A (normative) below.
+To ensure predictability and comparability of feature catalogue content across different applications, it is recommended that the feature catalogue should include only the elements specified in the tables shown at Appendix 5-A (normative) below.